ppy/osu-wiki/wiki/Community/Projects/osu!arcade/en.md

 In August 2012, support for local multiplayer was added to osu!stream specifically for the arcade.[^local-multi] Included with the multiplayer was a custom server and real-time synced cursors, an exclusive feature not present in any other osu! variant.[^multi-arcade]

-Later that same year, peppy experimented with support for converting [osu!](/wiki/Game_mode/osu!) [beatmaps](/wiki/Beatmap) to osu!stream, so a more diverse collection of maps could be played on the arcade cabinet.[^conversion]
+Later that same year, peppy experimented with support for converting [osu!](/wiki/Game_mode/osu!) [beatmaps](/wiki/Beatmap) to osu!stream, so a more diverse range of maps could be played on the arcade cabinet.[^conversion]

 ## Discontinuation